 In GitHub Workflow

-, which will apply the masking exception to the database and the process is similar, the code it calls Bytebase API is as follows:
+Find the stepApply masking exemption, which applies the masking exemption to the database.
+The process is similar, and the code to call the Bytebase API is as follows:

-, click Manage > Masking Exemptions, you can see the masking exemption is applied.
+Log in Bytebase console, go to the project Sample Project, click Manage > Masking Exemptions, you can see the masking exemption is applied.